 If an immediate resolution for a programming error is not available, Certain will respond within the timelines stated in the summary of Support in Section 1 above as follows:

 - Certain will consider an issue request resolved if 10 business days have passed without Customer acknowledgement of the proposed resolution.
+A Customer may open a follow-up ticket if a request was resolved due to unresponsiveness.

 6. Nonqualified Products